Tl;dr: A summary of British startup financials

 SwiftKey upgrades your smartphone keyboard making it faster & easier to type.
 Featured in Apple & Google Play’s ‘best apps of 2014’ lists.

 Their accounts are till 31 December 2014.
 They have raised $22m in total with the last round being $17.5m in 2013 led by Index Ventures.
 As you will have read they have now been acquired by Microsoft for $250m in cash.
+A huge win for a British startup.

 Key takeaways are: